(757) 230-7569 efan.norfolk@gmail.com

 How the elementary school operates ?

-Approximately 3 hours a day are devoted to the French program, which means that every day an American slot is replaced by an FASN class.
+Our students are immersed in both the American and French educational systems, receiving approximately 3 hours of instruction per day in our French program, which means that every day an American slot is replaced by an FASN class.
 In FASN classes, students are in small classes and can sometimes be in multi-levels.

 Worth knowing: On arrival, and until their level of English is deemed sufficient, students are supervised by a teacher specialized in teaching English to non-English-speaking children (English Second Language Programme, ESL).
 This teacher will help them integrate into the school and make them more comfortable with the English language.